-We have to be wise about how we spend our time - and certainly reading a bunch of false beliefs about made up people, places, and things is not always a valuable investment of time!
-However, this is the same objection that many people make about reading the Bible on the basis of dismissing Jesus as simply another made-up god along the lines of Krishna, Osiris, and Mithra.
+We have to be wise about how we spend our time.
+Reading a bunch of false beliefs about made up people, places, and things is not always a valuable investment of time.
+However, this is the same objection that many people make about reading the Bible.
+They dismiss Jesus as simply another made-up god along the lines of Krishna, Osiris, and Mithra.

 So, the question is how would I respond to this?

-If I tried to convince you that microwave ovens were really no different than jet airplanes because of the 5 similarities I mentioned above (and I could come up with more) and yet I failed to acknowledge the myriad differences, then I would be the fool.
+If I tried to convince you that microwave ovens were really no different than jet airplanes because of the five similarities I mentioned above (and I could come up with more) and yet I failed to acknowledge the myriad differences, then I would be the fool.
 You would only be a fool if you were convinced by such poor reasoning!

-We must never make the mistake of comparing the "Jesus of faith" - that is, the person that many people believe Jesus to be - because in many cases, this "Jesus of faith" is a legend!
-The birthday of December 25th is a perfect example, since the historical Jesus was certainly not born on that day, so the "Jesus of faith" whom people believe was born on this day (to be clear, not everyone who celebrates Christmas on Dec.
-25 also believes that this is Jesus' actual birthday) is not real, and the "similarity" is pointless.
+We must never make the mistake of comparing the "Jesus of faith" - that is, the person that many people believe Jesus to be.
+In many cases, this "Jesus of faith" is a legend!
+The birthday of December 25th is a perfect example.
+The historical Jesus was certainly not born on that day.
+The "Jesus of faith" whom people believe was born on this day (to be clear, not everyone who celebrates Christmas on Dec.
+25 also believes that this is Jesus' actual birthday) is not real.
+So the "similarity" is pointless.
+It's imaginary.

 If someone wanted to convince you of events happening within your lifetime about Krishna, Osiris, or Mithra, would it be easier for them to claim it was happening now or a long time ago in a place far, far away?
-With Jesus, although the claims were difficult to believe, the ones promoting the view that Jesus was risen from the dead were brutally executed and tortured for their claims - a sentence they could have easily avoided had they just said, "whoops ... just kidding!"
+With Jesus, although the claims were difficult to believe, the ones promoting the view that Jesus was risen from the dead were brutally executed and tortured for their claims.
+This was a sentence they could have easily avoided had they just said, "Whoops... just kidding!"
 Instead, they took their sentences to death and torture with joy, continuing to proclaim the reality of the events that they witnessed with their own eyes.

 If you're not familiar with this example, there was a fictional novel written 14 years prior to the sinking of the Titanic with many similar details.
-Clearly, the fact of a fictional story pre-dating the historical occurrence does not invalidate the historical fact that the Titanic sank and was a great historical disaster.
+Clearly, the fact of a fictional story pre-dating the historical occurrence does not invalidate the historical fact that the Titanic sank.
+It was a great historical disaster.
 No one could find a copy of Futility, the fictional book, and convince you that the Titanic didn't sink simply because this false story has some comparable details and came before the Titanic sunk, right?